skybaks/vscode-op-dev/readme.md

 ## Usage (Simple)

+* Prerequisites
+    * Workspace is located in ~/OpenplanetX/Plugins/\<MyPlugin\>
+    * Workspace contains info.toml file in the root directory

 Open vscode so your workspace is inside a plugin folder in the OpenplanetX/Plugins/ folder.
-If you also have a `info.toml` file in the top level of your plugin folder than you will see the "Openplanet Remote Build: Load/Reload from User Folder" task in the available list when you go to add a new task.
+If you also have a info.toml file in the top level of your plugin folder than you will see the "Openplanet Remote Build: Load/Reload from User Folder" task in the available list when you go to add a new task.

 > NOTE: tm-remote-build is not required to be installed to use this custom build task.
 All parts of the loading are